About Lagorce Castle

-According to a document from the 18th century, the château originally had a moat.
-The oldest tower has walls 1.2 meters thick, and both of these features helped it to defend itself, as it became embroiled in feudal wars during the 14th, 15th and 16th centuries.
-The residence was partly destroyed during the latter of these centuries.
+According to a document from the 18th century, the château originally had a moat, and the oldest tower has walls 1.2 meters thick.
+Both of these features helped it to defend itself, as it became embroiled in feudal wars during the 14th, 15th, and 16th centuries.
+The residence was partly destroyed during the later part of these centuries.

 In the 15th century it changed hands with regularity as marriages took place.

 In 1636 it was owned by Menaud de Maonaudon, married to Marguerite de Cursol.
 At the time of their installation at Lagorce, they accomplished major work on the property.
 However, their signature is preserved in a key-stone in the form of a coat-of-arms uniting the Montaudon and Cursol family.